-The top share index rose early Friday, as investors squeezed previously beaten down riskier assets such as banks and commodity stocks higher in a truncated final trading session before the Christmas break.
+Britain's top share index rose early on Friday, as investors squeezed previously beaten down riskier assets such as banks and commodity stocks higher in a truncated final trading session before the Christmas break.

 Santa Claus has finally come to town and is spreading some Christmas cheer among investors, Jimmy Yates, head of equities at CMC Markets, said.

 The belated rally means the FTSE 100 is now nursing only a minor loss -- at its lowest the index was down 3.2 percent in December -- in a month usually reserved for unabashed buying from investors.

 It's remarkable that the index has managed to nearly break-even given the concerns surrounding the global economy, but that's testament to stocks' valuations and returns offered on equities compared to other asset classes such as gilts and forex, CMC's Yates said.